 We are here to serve people who work in the non-profit sector and who find themselves experiencing some kind of distress.
 We specialize in helping people manage distress in a wide range of cross- cultural and life situations.
 Expatriate workers in non-governmental agencies make up the majority of the people we serve although national workers can also benefit from our services.
-At this time our services are offered in English.
+At this time our services are offered in English, German and Swiss German.
 However if you speak another language we will consider if there is a therapist who may be able to work with you.
 Please contact us

 with questions to help us determine if we are able to serve you.

 Do I have to live in Antalya to access services?

 No, you don’t.
 In fact most of the people who come to OTCC are expatriates who live in the Eurasia, Middle East, and North Africa regions.
 You may make arrangements to spend two weeks or more with us for assessment, counseling, and/or follow-up planning.
 During this short term intensive counseling period, by working together several times a week we can offer the same amount of counseling as would be accomplished in four to six months of traditional counseling where a person is seen once a week.

 What are some common reasons that people choose to see a counselor?